amrebrahem22/RestAPI/README.md

             raise serializers.ValidationError("Content or image is required.")
         return data
  ```
- > and there's another way to serialize by creating serialized fields but we will not use it now it's just to know
+ > and there's another way to serialize by creating serialized fields but we will not use it now it's just to know you can try it in the shell
  ``` python
  from rest_framework import serializers class CustomSerializer(serializers.Serializer):